jsreport/docs/docs/centos.md

 # change in the jsreport.config.json the following
 # it makes chrome less secure but currently the only way on CentOS
+# make sure there is only single chrome node in the config
 "chrome": {
   "launchOptions": {
     "args": ["--no-sandbox"]